-TPS Available Through November 20, 2023
+TPS Available Through May 20, 2025

-Who Is Eligible for Afghan TPS?
+Am I Eligible for TPS?

-How Do I Apply for TPS?
+How Do I Apply for an Extension of TPS?

 When Should I File for Work Authorization?